-The HNC in Counselling has been designed to meet training requirements for COSCA (Counselling and Psychotherapy in Scotland) or BACP (British Association for Counselling and Psychotherapy) accreditation.
+The HNC in Counselling has been designed to meet training requirements for COSCA (Counselling and Psychotherapy in Scotland.
 It is intended to provide training contextualised to the counselling environment within the public, voluntary and independent/private sectors.

 The award is designed to appeal not only to those whose primary role would be in Counselling, but also to those working in the wider Advice, Guidance, Health and Social Care sectors.